ssimhan/system/README.md

 #### 2. **Draft Implementation Plan**

 * Ask Claude to break down the project into logical stages.
-* Use voice like: "Imagine a junior dev will follow this.
-Be overly explicit."
+* Use voice like: “Imagine a junior dev will follow this.
+Be overly explicit.”
 * Save plan in `/claude/implementation-plan.md`
 * Review and revise manually.